Tennis: Wimbledon Results - Collated - UrduPoint

 Tennis: Wimbledon Results - Collated

-London, (UrduPoint / Pakistan Point News - 12th Jul, 2023 ) :Wimbledon results on Tuesday, the ninth day of the 2023 tournament at the All England Club (x denotes seeding; Players representing Russia and Belarus are banned from competing under the name or flag of their countries).
+London, (UrduPoint / Pakistan Point News - 13th Jul, 2023 ) :Wimbledon results on Wednesday, the 10th day of the 2023 tournament at the All England Club (x denotes seeding; Players representing Russia and Belarus are banned from competing under the name or flag of their countries).